Curriculum Detail - Grade 6

 • Discover that Spanish uses an inflected system for verbs and nouns and accent marks to emphasize syllables

-• Learn approximately 250 words; practice words and phrases on everyday topics; and use regular and irregular inflections in the present tense
+• Learn and practice words and phrases on everyday topics; use regular and irregular inflections in the present tense

 • Converse, give and ask for contact information; conduct introductions; and exchange information about family, school and activities